New York's 5th congressional district: History

 Various New York districts have been numbered "5" over the years, including areas in New York City and various parts of upstate New York.
 From 2003–13, the district consisted of northeastern Queens County and northwestern Nassau County.
 The Queens portion of the district included the neighborhoods of Bayside, Corona, Douglaston, Flushing, Jamaica Estates, Little Neck, and Whitestone.
 The Nassau portion of the district included Albertson, Great Neck, Manhasset, Port Washington, Roslyn, and Sands Point.

+Current composition

+The 5th district is located in the entirety of the New York City borough of Queens.
+Queens neighborhoods in the district include: